alexrobincrabbe/Wordwell/README.md

 ## Visitor Goals

-The target audience for Worwell are
+The target audience for Worwell is:

 - People who enjoy word games
-- People who want to make social connections with other people of similar interests
+- People who want to make social connections with those who share similar interests

 User goals are: